 The final report on the permittees' 2014 Illicit Discharge Detection and Elimination (IDDE) incident data was approved by the RSMP/SAM Coordinator.
-The SWG Source ID subgroup finalized an IDDE incident tracking and data report form and made recommendations to the SWG based on the project's findings.
+The SWG Source ID Subgroup finalized data fields for IDDE incident tracking and made recommendations to the SWG based on the project's findings.